carboncustody/blog/custody-solutions.md

 ---
 title: Cryptocurrency custody solutions and their security impact.
 description: Not all custody solutions require the provider to own your private keys.
-Find out how Hybrid custodians secure your crypto currencies.
+Find out how Hybrid custodians secure your crypto curreny funds.
 ---

 ![Custody Solutions](https://raw.githubusercontent.com/carboncustody/blog/master/images/custody-solutions/custody-solutions.jpg)